John and Henry Crouse Farm Complex

-John and Henry Crouse Farm Complex is a historic home and farm complex located at Guilderland in Albany County, New York.
-The original house was built about 1790 and became the rear wing when the large, two story front addition was constructed about 1860.
+John and Henry Crouse Farm Complex (This is misspelled.
+Actual spelling is Crounse) is a historic home and farm complex located at Guilderland in Albany County, New York.
+The original house was built about 1790 and became the rear wing when the large, two-story front addition was constructed about 1860.
 It features a shed roofed portico with lattice supports.
 Also on the property are a barn and a shed that was used as a tannery.

 It was listed on the National Register of Historic Places in 1982.